Horticulture Magazine

 Feeding

-Replenishing your organic mulch around your tree, and creating a guild around it, and chopping and dropping plant material from this guild over time should be sufficient to keep your pear tree happy, healthy and productive.
+Replenishing your organic mulch around your tree, creating a guild around it, and chopping and dropping plant material from this guild over time should be sufficient to keep your pear tree happy, healthy and productive.

 If growing a pear tree in a container, you should scoop out and replace the top third of the potting mix every year to replenish the nutrients it contains.